 As a regulatory professional I aspire to:

+Maintaining regulatory competence is a continual learning process.
 Regulatory professionals develop competence by:

-Regulatory professionals develop objectivity by:
+Regulatory professionals display objectivity by: